University of Delaware

 Students interested in this program can learn more by completing this form.

-We don’t want the costs of a great education to stand in the way of a student’s future.
-With First State Promise, we make great strides toward that goal.
 First State Promise is a financial package that assures Delaware residents with family incomes of less than $75,000 that their UD tuition will be covered with grants and scholarships, money that does not need to be paid back.
 Students with a family income of less than $35,000 receive a financial package that covers tuition, fees, standard housing and food expenses.
-Family incomes between $35,000 and $75,000 will receive a financial aid package that covers full tuition and mandatory fees.
-Families with family incomes above $75,000 may also be eligible for some aid in addition to any merit scholarships they may have earned.
+Families with incomes above $75,000 may also be eligible for some aid in addition to any merit scholarships they may have earned.
 For additional information, visit our finance page for Delawareans.

 At UD, we are committed to making a world-class education accessible to all Delawareans.
 That’s why we are extending our application-fee waiver to Delawareans beyond Launch into Your Future Month (previously called College Application Month), from Aug.
 1 until Jan.
 15, 2026.